 If you are interested in getting involved with the ESC Student Affairs Committee, please email us!

-Joanna Konopka (ESC Student Representative, SAC Co-Chair, London)
+Joanna Konopka (ESC Student Representative, SEPAC Co-Chair, London)

 Joanna’s main research interest is applied entomology, especially integrated pest management and medical entomology.
 With her background in ecology and evolution, she is currently working on her doctoral research on a biocontrol of brown marmorated stink bug incorporating molecular and imaging techniques (Western University; Agriculture and Agri-Food Canada; in collaboration with CABI Europe-Switzerland).

-Since Guillaume started his insect collection, before he was 5 years old, his passion has only grown; during his undergraduate degree at the University of Québec at Montréal, he studied the feeding behaviour of forest tent caterpillars.
-For his Master’s degree at McGill's Macdonald Campus and the Smithsonian Tropical Research Institute in Panama, Guillaume studied circular group defense in the larvae of neotropical leaf beetles (Chrysomelidae: Chrysomelinae), and used a molecular phylogeny to uncover evolutionary history of this behaviour.
-He plans on starting a Ph.D. in September.
+Since Guillaume started his insect collection, before he was 5 years old, his passion has only grown.
+One broad question is at the heart of his interest in insect behavior, its evolution, and ecology: Why do insects act, and interact, the way they do?
+He did an undergraduate degree at the University of Québec at Montréal in biology and ecology.
+For his Master’s degree at McGill and the Smithsonian Tropical Research Institute in Panama, he used a molecular phylogeny to uncover evolutionary history of circular group defense in the larvae of neotropical leaf beetles (Chrysomelidae: Chrysomelinae).
+For his Ph.D. at Indiana University Bloomington, he will work on social behaviors (including parental care) in dung beetles.

 Justin Gaudon (Toronto)